-- Inspect the gasket to ensure it is undamaged. - Inspect the glass for cracks, chips or scratches. - · Any scratch in glass, requires replacement. - · Do NOT strike, slam or scratch glass. - Do NOT operate appliance with glass door removed, cracked, broken or scratched. - · Replace glass door assembly as a complete appliance.
+- Inspect the gasket to ensure it is undamaged. - Inspect the glass for cracks, chips or scratches. - · Do NOT strike, slam or scratch glass. - Do NOT operate appliance with glass door removed, cracked, broken or scratched. - Replace glass door assembly as a complete appliance.